henrye07/programming-notes/Stadistics/Basic Stadistics.md

 # Root Mean Square Error (RMSE)

 It's preferible in some case, because first, realized the square error and later, the mean.
 For that the mean do a high penalizations if the error is big.
 It's util when we don't have a big errors.
+It means, when large errors are undesired.

 $$
  RMSE = \sqrt{{1 \over n} \sum{(Y- \hat{Y})^2 }} = \sqrt{MSE}